A second view of the Guelph Correctional Centre site with the building names indicated

 - 1962 First Public Exhibition at the Reformatory on September 20-22

-- 1959-1969 recreational services for inmates and involving community volunteers from service clubs, churches and other public-minded groups
+- 1959-1969 recreational services for inmates and that involve community volunteers from service clubs, churches and other public-minded groups

 - 1972 Ministry of Correctional Services discontinues operation of the farm